-The Association for the Scientific Study of Anomalous Phenomena (ASSAP) has examined this phenomena thoroughly and proposes Orb Zone Theory (OZT) to explain why orbs are so commonly captured on camera.
+The Association for the Scientific Study of Anomalous Phenomena (ASSAP) has examined this phenomenon thoroughly and proposes Orb Zone Theory (OZT) to explain why orbs are so commonly captured on camera.
 The theory relies on a common photographic artifact called a circle of confusion.
 Circles of confusion are essentially highlights that are out of focus in the image, causing an orb.
-The orb is created when the camera's lens is out of focus and the object(s) appear to overlap in circles of light.
+The orb is created when the camera's lens is out of focus and the object(s) appears to overlap in circles of light.

 FujiFilm explains, "The circle of confusion refers to the measurement of a point of light that falls on the focal plane (camera sensor)."
 When the focal plane lines up with the focal point, the photo subject comes into focus.
 The FujiFilm website states, "It's this point where the light converges the Circle of Confusion can then be measured."

 Circle of confusion-created orbs are often gray or white and translucent, although some can be opaque depending on lighting.
 Researchers discovered dust, bugs, and other particles can create this illusion as well.
 Since this type of orb isn't necessarily noticeable in the moment you take a photograph, many paranormal enthusiasts misunderstand how camera lenses work to create them and mistake them for supernatural evidence.
 Scientists have recreated the same effect by blowing dust particles into areas they photographed, suggesting dust is, indeed, a common culprit when orbs appear in photos.